Need to talk? Call 1800 882 436.

 • Continue to breastfeed often, even when you are supplementing with formula, to help keep up your milk supply.

-• If you are using formula for top-ups and want to maintain your supply of breast milk — start with small amounts and gradually increase if needed, while continuing to breastfeed often.
+• If you are using formula to supplement and want to maintain your supply of breast milk, start with small amounts and gradually increase if you need to, while continuing to breastfeed often.

 • Seek advice from health professionals to manage mixed feeding.